wp-plugins/plugins-garbage-collector/readme.txt

 Installation procedure:

+Attention!
+Starting from version 0.9.2 plugin works with WordPress 3.0 and higher only.
+For earlier WordPress versions use plugin version 0.9.1 from http://downloads.wordpress.org/plugin/plugins-garbage-collector.0.9.1.zip
 1. Deactivate plugin if you have the previous version installed.
 2. Extract "plugins-garbage-collector.x.x.x.zip" archive content to the "/wp-content/plugins/plugins-garbage-collector" directory.
 3. Activate "Plugins Garbage Collector" plugin via 'Plugins' menu in WordPress admin menu.